Sushi Price Tops $11.07 on Exchanges (SUSHI)

-Sushi (CURRENCY:SUSHI) traded 200.2% higher against the US dollar during the twenty-four hour period ending at 10:00 AM ET on December 24th.
-One Sushi token can currently be bought for approximately $11.07 or 0.00092839 BTC on exchanges.
-During the last seven days, Sushi has traded flat against the US dollar.
-Sushi has a market cap of $280.53 million and approximately $523.80 million worth of Sushi was traded on exchanges in the last 24 hours.
+Sushi (CURRENCY:SUSHI) traded up 200.2% against the U.S. dollar during the 24 hour period ending at 14:00 PM E.T. on December 26th.
+One Sushi token can currently be bought for $11.07 or 0.00092839 BTC on major exchanges.
+Over the last week, Sushi has traded flat against the U.S. dollar.
+Sushi has a total market cap of $280.53 million and approximately $523.80 million worth of Sushi was traded on exchanges in the last 24 hours.

 - InnovativeBioresearchClassic (INNBCL) traded up 20.6% against the dollar and now trades at $0.0000 or 0.00000000 BTC.